logo

 Medical Scans and Check-Ups

-At 26 weeks, you’ll likely have a prenatal check-up to monitor both your health and the baby’s development.
+If due, you’ll likely have your monthly check-up at 26 weeks to monitor your health and the baby’s development.
 There may be a few tests as well if required.

 Content Banner